-We caught up with our Head of Profession for Information Assurance and Human Sciences, Mark to discuss his career, and how Roke is combining our expertise in cyber security, AI and machine learning to design security in to smart transport systems and critical national infrastructure.
+We caught up with our Head of Profession for Cyber & Networks and Information Assurance and Human Science, Mark to discuss his career, and how Roke is combining our expertise in cyber security, AI and machine learning to design security in to smart transport systems and critical national infrastructure.

 Tell us about your entry into the industry

 I started getting interested in computers from the age of about 11, and they’ve shaped my career ever since.
 I studied computer science at university and became a software engineer in the Defence sector after graduating, developing software for radars and navel electronic warfare systems.

 After a while I decided to move on and join Roke, where I’ve been for the last 21 years.

 How has Roke helped develop your career as an engineer?

 I’ve really benefitted from the huge variety of work here at Roke.
 I’ve worked on so many different projects within our different business units that I feel like I’ve had a bunch of mini-careers during my time here.